saveenr/usql-tutorial/window-functions/percent-rank.md

 # PERCENT\_RANK

 PERCENT\_RANK calculates the relative rank of a row within a group of rows.
 PERCENT\_RANK is used to evaluate the relative standing of a value within a rowset or partition.
 The range of values returned by PERCENT\_RANK is greater than 0 and less than or equal to 1.
-Unlike CUME\_DIST, PERCENT\_RANK is always 0 for the first row.

 ```
-PERCENT_RANK()
+PERCENT_RANK( )
     OVER (
         [PARTITION BY <identifier>; …[n]]
         ORDER BY <identifier,> …[n] [ASC|DESC]